pathakdhruv/GalDynPsrFreq0/README.txt

-Now assign the values of the frequency 'f' in Hz, the measured value of the frequency derivative 'fdot_obs' in seconds^(-2); and calculate the dynamically caused values of the frequency derivatives (in seconds^-2) as:
+Now assign the values of the frequency 'f' in Hz, the measured value of the frequency derivative 'fdotobs' in seconds^(-2); and calculate the dynamically caused values of the frequency derivatives (in seconds^-2) as:

 GalDynPsrFreq.fdotint.fdotExpl(Ex_pl,f) # due to the parallel component of the acceleration